 The UBS Wealth Insights group on LinkedIn is designed to explore wealth management and market trends in Asia Pacific

-Amy Lo is the Chairman and Head of UBS Wealth Management, Greater China, Chief Executive of UBS Hong Kong Branch, and a Group Managing Director at UBS.
+Amy Lo is the Co-head UBS Wealth Management APAC, Country Head and Chief Executive of UBS Hong Kong Branch, and a Group Managing Director at UBS.
 She has over 30 years of experience in the private banking industry and since joining the firm in 1995, she has held various senior management positions including Regional head of UHNW in Asia where she built up the UHNW practice and offering into today's position as the leading regional wealth manager for UHNW individuals.

 Actively involved in the development of the private banking industry in Hong Kong, Amy chairs the Hong Kong Private Wealth Management Association (PWMA); is a member of the Banking Industry Training Advisory Committee of the Hong Kong Education Bureau; and a member of the Exchange Fund Advisory Committee Financial Infrastructure Sub-Committee of Hong Kong Monetary Authority.